ibm-cloud-docs/cephaas/sds-cli-reference.md

 ## software-defined-storage
 {: #ic-sds-plugin}

-`software-defined-storage` -  an OpenAPI definition for the SDSaaS CLI.
+`software-defined-storage` -  an OpenAPI definition for the cephaas CLI.

 **USAGE:**
 ```sh